asmita7798/aligned-clip/README.md

 # aligned-clip

 CLIP is a multi-modal vision and language model.
 It can be used for image-text similarity and for zero-shot image classification.
 CLIP uses a ViT like transformer to get visual features and a causal language model to get the text features.
 In this project, CLIP has been aligned to be used as an Image Classifier.
+The "ViT-B/32" version of the model has been used.

 The model has been trained on the following dataset: